Twitter Logo

 Description

-We live now in the second machine age, when similar fears that big tech is dominating our lives and machines replacing human labor run high.
-We worry that technology imperils millions of jobs, robots are ousting workers from factories, and artificial intelligence will soon remove drivers from cars.
-How will this all reshape our economy and the way we live?
+Today, technology imperils millions of jobs, robots are crowding factory floors, and artificial intelligence will soon pervade every aspect of our economy.
+How will this change the way we live?
 And what can we do about it?

 About the Author